ibm-cloud-docs/vpc/cn-planning.md

 You can apply the following considerations only through the API and CLI.
 {: note}

-   * Cluster networks operate independently from the VPC network, with their own IP address ranges.
+   * Cluster networks are isolated from the VPC network, with their own IP address ranges.
 You can define cluster network `subnet_prefixes` that overlap with the VPC's [default](/docs/vpc?topic=vpc-configuring-address-prefixes) or [custom](/docs/vpc?topic=vpc-vpc-addressing-plan-design) address prefixes.
-However, this action might result in IP address conflicts, wherein the instances have two different interfaces with the same IP address.
+However, this configuration might result in IP address conflicts, wherein the instances have two different interfaces with the same IP address.

    * To prevent such conflicts, you must isolate the network interfaces in the guest operating system.
 For example, Linux systems can use [network namespaces](https://www.man7.org/linux/man-pages/man8/ip-netns.8.html){: external}.